From classical theta functions to topological quantum field theory: A topological model for theta functions

-\begin{proof} The map is a vector space isomorphism by Proposition~\ref{skeinmodules}.
-One can check that the left action of the skein algebra of the cylinder over the surface on the skein module of the handlebody is the same as the one from Propositions~\ref{weylquantization} and \ref{abstracttheta}. \end{proof}
+(c) An easy check shows that that the left action of the skein algebra of the cylinder over the surface on the skein module of the handlebody is the same as the one from Propositions~\ref{weylquantization} and \ref{abstracttheta}. \end{proof}

 \begin{remark} The isomorphism between the reduced skein module of the handlebody and the space of theta functions is given explicitly by

 \end{remark}